crosswalk-project/crosswalk-website/public/documentation/crosswalk_lite/lite_disabled_feature_list.md

-Crosswalk-Lite disable some features on Crosswalk-Normal for size reducing purpose.
+# Crosswalk Lite Features

-We suggest you check whether or not your app has dependency on some of the disabled features.
-You can contact us for release which is built with customized flags, or turn to Crosswalk-Normal build.
+Crosswalk Lite disables features to reduce the library size.
+Before using Crosswalk Lite, please ensure that your application does not have a dependency on a disabled feature.
+You can also contact us for a release which is built with customized flags or use the full Crosswalk build.

+This is the list used for Crosswalk Lite v17 (previous build version was based on Crosswalk 10)

 | Feature                             | Description                    | Reduced size (arm) |
 | ----------------------------------- |:------------------------------:|:-------------------|